Nova Scotia’s Community Housing Growth Fund (CHGF)

 The fund provides money, new tools and expertise, enabling community housing providers to increase their supply of affordable housing options.

 Funding is distributed using three grants and one investment:

 Planning and Pre-Development

 To help cover costs of pre-development activities related to the construction of new affordable housing supply

 To help community housing sector organizations strengthen the skills and competencies needed to undertake activities that lead to organizational transformation and growth

 To provide support to undertake activities that will promote innovation, education, and knowledge transfer in the community housing sector

 To support the establishment and operations of a provincial non-profit housing association

-This fund is available for organizations working in Nova Scotia’s community housing sector.
+This fund is available to organizations working in the community housing sector in Nova Scotia: